paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-07.markdown

 Yet again, the ITV network was divided and segregated.
 Almost ten years after English and Pockett designed its first identity, ITV now wanted an identity that "better reflected the channels mass appeal and unique position in British TV as the channel closest to peoples heart" and one that "moved away from a distant, corporate image to a more consumer friendly brand" (Futurebrand.com, 2002).
 English and Pockett was again the company responsible for this new image, and saw a new logo with yellow lowercase ITV initials set inside a blue rectangle.
 These colours were chosen to reflect the networks heritage and took colours predominating in the logos of most regional companies.
 A year later, its onscreen implementation was introduced, and again a dual branding system was devised for nine of the 14 regional companies.
 16 different street level sequences were created showing activities of ordinary people in Britain -- such as moving house, hanging out the washing, painting a floor -- that revealed the heart motive at the end of the sequence.

-{% figure class:'figure--4up', caption:'Figure 27: In this ident, a group of architects are seen working around a table, before the heat motif is revealed, followed by a regions name and logo' %}
+{% figure 4up "Figure 27: In this ident, a group of architects are seen working around a table, before the heat motif is revealed, followed by a regions name and logo" %}
 ![Anglia ITV hearts ident, 1999](/assets/images/essays/dissertation/figure-27a.png)
 ![Anglia ITV hearts ident, 1999](/assets/images/essays/dissertation/figure-27b.png)
 ![Anglia ITV hearts ident, 1999](/assets/images/essays/dissertation/figure-27c.png)
 ![Anglia ITV hearts ident, 1999](/assets/images/essays/dissertation/figure-27d.png)
 {% endfigure %}

-{% figure class:'figure--4up', caption:'Figure 28: 16 heart sequences were created in total.
-Here four are shown -- searching in woods, at a funfair, watering a football pitch and at a beach' %}
+{% figure 4up "Figure 28: 16 heart sequences were created in total.
+Here four are shown -- searching in woods, at a funfair, watering a football pitch and at a beach" %}
 !['Search Lights' hearts sequence](/assets/images/essays/dissertation/figure-28a.png)
 !['Funfair' hearts sequence](/assets/images/essays/dissertation/figure-28b.png)
 !['Football Pitch' hearts sequence](/assets/images/essays/dissertation/figure-28c.png)